 The interview drew a sharp attack from state prosecutor Gerrie Nel, who said it proved that Pistorius was capable of testifying.

-"He would rather give his version to the TV than to court," Nel said.
+“He would rather give his version to the TV than to court,” said Nel, who accused psychologist Scholtz of being biased.

 Pistorius was released from jail last October to live under house arrest at his uncle’s mansion in Pretoria after serving one year of his five-year sentence for culpable homicide.